...Highlights: whale sharks, shark action, manta rays, dolphins, turtles, great macro life/ marine diversity, schooling fish & big pelagics...

 ...Diving environment: walls, drift diving, advanced divers, off-the-beaten-track...

-Consisting of the North Atoll, the South Atoll and Jessie Beazley Reef, Tubbataha has been designated by UNESCO as a World Heritage Site.
+Consisting of the North Atoll, the South Atoll and Jessie Beazley Reef, Tubbataha was designated by UNESCO as a World Heritage Site in 1993.
 The statistics are impressive: over 370 types of coral, 600 species of fish, 12 species of cetacean and 14 species of sharks.
 There are also 71 types of plankton, although they are pretty difficult to distinguish for the lay person.

 Tubbataha enjoys excellent diving conditions and the visibility is normally toward the higher end of the 20 to 40m range.
 The park lies 150 km from Puerto Princesa in Palawan, the liveaboards' starting point.
-As atolls rising from the depths, it is unsurprising that most of the dive sites are wall dives.
+As it is comprised of atolls rising from the depths, it is unsurprising that most of the dive sites are wall dives.

 The blue at Tubbataha is where divers can see meaty tuna, large trevally, barracuda, and hefty groupers.
 Shark species are numerous: whitetips, blacktips, hammerheads, silvertips, thresher sharks, whale sharks and even, although more rare, guitar sharks and tiger sharks.
 Rays most commonly seen are marble rays and stingrays; while mantas and eagle rays are less frequently sighted.
 In shallower sections the reefs plateau and play home to schools of sweetlips and jacks, moorish idols, turtles and butterflyfish among many others.